NYPD Det. Shantay Neal-Baker Dies From COVID-19

 We’re saddened to announce that today we lost another member of our NYPD family: Detective Shantay Neal-Baker, who faithfully served the people of NYC for 20 years, has lost her battle with #COVID19.

-Our hearts go out to her friends & family — and we vow to #NeverForget Shantay. pic.twitter.com/CArlfLe3cyREAD MORE: Delta Variant Spread Has Some Questioning Safety Of Even Outdoor Events
+Our hearts go out to her friends & family — and we vow to #NeverForget Shantay. pic.twitter.com/CArlfLe3cyREAD MORE: Mayor: Proof Of Vaccination Needed For Indoor Activities In NYC Starting Tuesday

 — Commissioner Shea (@NYPDShea) August 14, 2021

-She was most recently working in the risk mitigation division.MORE NEWS: Will COVID Uptick Shut Down High School Sports Again?
+She was most recently working in the risk mitigation division.MORE NEWS: NYC Vaccine Mandate Starts Monday For Indoor Dining, Gyms And Entertainment Venues

 Shea says her dedication will never be forgotten.